 Andrea Parikh MFA 2014

-“Our program is expanding and becoming the destination of choice for a broad creative study experience founded upon critical making, design thinking and applied design in multiple fields.
-Students are currently working on self-determined areas ranging from furniture, products and lighting to spatial, science and exhibit design, to curatorial, public and construction projects, to other areas of inquiry.
-In other words, the department embraces work in a broad arena – making objects and structures that directly connect with human-scale experience.”
+“Our graduate program in Furniture Design is the destination of choice for students looking for comprehensive creative study experience focused on critical making, design thinking and applied design.
+Students work on self-determined projects ranging from furniture, products and lighting to installations and exhibitions.
+Our graduate program embraces work in a broad arena – focusing on full-scale objects that directly connect with human experiences.”

 During the first year, students are exposed to a variety of conceptual approaches to furniture and encouraged to expand their thinking, redefining functional and aesthetic considerations through design, material and making investigations.
 The curriculum challenges students to question their perception of furniture design, examine the changing role of objects in relation to culture and prompt inquiry into their own design philosophy and contribution to the field.
 The second year is focused on developing a thesis body of work (see below).

 MFA candidates produce a final body of work and accompanying written thesis as an articulation of the graduate process, simultaneously aiding self-definition and demonstrating a personal point of view.
 MFA candidates are also required to mount a professional solo exhibition.
 Their personally selected thesis committee assists in developing a timeline for the exhibition based on assessments of each student’s proposal and progress.
 In addition, graduating students exhibit in the RISD Graduate Thesis Exhibition, a large-scale public show held annually.

 Apparel DesignArchitectureCeramicsDigital + MediaExperimental and Foundation StudiesFilm/Animation/VideoFurniture DesignGlassGraphic DesignHistory of Art + Visual CultureHistory, Philosophy + the Social SciencesIllustrationIndustrial DesignInterior ArchitectureJewelry + MetalsmithingLandscape ArchitectureLiterary Arts + StudiesPaintingPhotographyPrintmakingSculptureTeaching + Learning in Art + DesignTextiles